kevinfrankle15/Team-Feedback-Tracker/README.md

 EXPOSE 5000

 CMD ["python", "app.py"]
-🧪 Demo Credentials (Seed Data)
+### 🧪 Demo Credentials (Seed Data)
 Manager: sarah@company.com / password

 Employees: mike@company.com, john@company.com / password

-🤖 Built With AI Support
+## 🤖 Built With AI Support

-This project was developed with the help of ChatGPT, which assisted in:
+This project was developed with the help of a **lovable AI assistant – ChatGPT**, which contributed to both backend and frontend development:

-✅ Backend planning and modularization
+- ✅ Backend planning and modularization

-🛠️ Error resolution and bug fixing
+- 🛠️ Error resolution and bug fixing

-🐳 Docker configuration and optimization
+- 🐳 Docker configuration and optimization

-⚡ Fast-tracking API development and feature building
+- ⚡ Fast-tracking API development and feature building
+- 🎨 Frontend scaffolding, component logic, and UI ideas